 321 Strong Foam Roller

-321 Strong have melded style and substance together with this product.
-Complete with carry case and sample workout ebook, this roller is 5inches by 13inches making it an ideal size.
+321 Strong has melded style and substance together with this product.
+Complete with a carry case and sample workout ebook, this roller is 5 inches by 13 inches making it an ideal size.
 You can use it on smaller muscles like your neck as well as you can with your hamstrings and glutes.

 It features two unique surface designs so you’re essentially getting two foam rollers in one.
 One side has deep ridges whilst the other side has wider, more shallow grooves.
 Whether you need a gentle massage or a deep-tissue release, King Athletic have you covered.

 The one-size model is available in both black and orange, whilst both options come with a black carry case.

 Why You Should Buy a Foam Roller